Clerks (film): Home media

 Clerks was first released on VHS on May 23, 1995.
 This was followed by a LaserDisc version on August 30, 1995, and a DVD on June 29, 1999.
-The laserdisc and DVD versions feature the original letterboxed version of the film, audio commentary by Smith and various cast and crew members, seven deleted scenes from the film, a theatrical trailer, and a music video for Soul Asylum's "Can't Even Tell" directed by Smith which features him, Mewes, Anderson, and O'Halloran reprising their roles from the film.
+The laserdisc and DVD versions feature the original letterboxed version of the film, audio commentary by Smith and various cast and crew members, seven deleted scenes from the film, a theatrical trailer, and a music video for Soul Asylum's "Can't Even Tell" directed by Smith which features him, Mewes, Anderson and O'Halloran reprising their roles from the film.

-On September 7, 2004, Clerks X was released to celebrate the film's tenth anniversary.
-This three-disc set includes, among other things, the features from the initial 1999 DVD, the aforementioned Lost Scene, an unrestored First Cut featuring the deleted scenes and original ending intact, the original cast auditions, a new making-of documentary entitled The Snowball Effect, a The Tonight Show short film starring Dante and Randal entitled The Flying Car, Smith and Mosier's student film Mae Day, MTV spots with Jay and Silent Bob, the original cast auditions, still galleries, and eight articles and reviews.
-Many of these features feature new video introductions from Smith and Mosier.
-All these features were carried over to the 15th Anniversary Blu-ray on November 17, 2009, along with a new documentary, Oh, What a Lovely Tea Party, originally made for Smith's 2001 film Jay and Silent Bob Strike Back.
-Unlike the initial 1999 DVD, Clerks X is no longer in print.

 The film was released on UMD (playable on PlayStation Portable) on November 15, 2005.
 Special features include "Clerks: The Lost Scene", "The Flying Car", and original cast auditions.
 In the fall of 2006, a new edition of the Clerks DVD appeared in Canada, dubbed the Clerks: Snowball Edition.
-The new release included a photo of a bikini-clad model on the cover and some of the extra features from the 1999 edition.
-It appears Smith was not involved in this release, as he indicated on his official message forum in August 2006 that he was not aware of its release.
+This release is the 1999 DVD with a new slipcover with a photo of a bikini-clad model, made to resemble one of the porn videos Randal mentions in the film.
+Smith was not involved in, nor was aware of this release.

-Outside the US, Clerks was distributed in the UK by Fox Video through Fox Guild Home Entertainment, and in Canada by Alliance Atlantis.
+Outside the United States, Clerks was distributed in the United Kingdom by Artificial Eye with Fox Video through Fox Guild Home Entertainment handling rental sales, and in Canada by Alliance Atlantis.
 Since 2020, DVD and Blu-Ray distribution has been handled by Paramount Home Entertainment following Paramount Global's acquisition of 49% of Miramax.

+2004 Clerks X special edition

+On September 7, 2004, Clerks X was released to celebrate the film's tenth anniversary.
+This three-disc set includes, among other things, the features from the initial 1999 DVD, the aforementioned Lost Scene, an unrestored First Cut featuring the deleted scenes and original ending intact, original cast auditions, a new making-of documentary entitled The Snowball Effect, a Tonight Show short film starring Dante and Randal entitled The Flying Car, Smith and Mosier's student film Mae Day, eight MTV spots with Jay and Silent Bob, deleted scenes from The Snowball Effect, still galleries, a 10 year anniversary Q&A with Smith, Mosier, Mewes, O'Halloran, Anderson, Marilyn Ghigliotti, and cinematographer David Klein, and eight articles and reviews.
+Many of these features feature new video introductions from Smith and Mosier.
+All these features were carried over to the 15th Anniversary Blu-ray on November 17, 2009, along with a new documentary, Oh, What a Lovely Tea Party—originally made for Smith's 2001 film Jay and Silent Bob Strike Back.
+Unlike the initial 1999 DVD, Clerks X is currently out of print.